trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                         </div>
                         <div id="collapseOne" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
-                                The International Travel Edition firmware is essentially a stripped down version of the Standard Edition firmware.
-The crypto libraries have been removed so that it will be a fully functional password manager but not utilize encryption and may be usable in countries where encryption is illegal.
+                                The International Travel Edition firmware is essentially a feature limited version of the OnlyKey.
+It is a fully functional password manager but not utilize encryption and may be usable in countries where encryption is banned/restricted.
+More information <a href="https://docs.crp.to/ite.html" target="_blank">here.</a>.
                             </div>
                         </div>
                     </div>